Jayzh7/jayzh7.github.io/pelican/content/notes/2020-06-23-select-poll-and-epoll.md

 SYSCALL_DEFINE5(ppoll, struct pollfd __user *, ufds, unsigned int, nfds, struct timespec __user *, tsp, const sigset_t __user *, sigmask,
 size_t, sigsetsize)
 ```
-Instead of using bitmaps, `poll` accepts an array of `pollfd` to monitor the specific tasks.
-This is especially useful when the `fd`s you want to monitor is sparse because you don't need to go through all the `fd`s every time but only iterate through the specific ones.
-Also, instead of having only 3 set of events like `select` (read, write, exception), the `events` variable in `pollfd` allows you to set events you'd like to monitor.
-See a comprehensive list of events [here](see https://elixir.bootlin.com/linux/latest/source/include/uapi/asm-generic/poll.h).

 Cons of `select`:
 3 & 4 of `poll`.